The Quince Carry-On Hard Shell Suitcase: a Fine Alternative to Away

 If you’re checking baggage, consider getting Apple’s AirTags like we just did.
 We be put them on our checked Quince luggage so that we can track the suitcase if it gets lost!
 AirTags come in this one-pack, or a pack of four, meaning you could also put them on your laptop, backpack, fanny pack and any other valuables you’re traveling with.

 You can choose Blue if you want to stand out.
 You can choose Black if you don’t (and it won’t show as many scuff marks from getting jiggled in a trunk or an overhead bin).
-I think Quince did a nice job choosing the colors for the moment.
+My best recommendation is for those who want a dark colored suitcase: put a bright-colored sticker or bow or ribbon on it, to make it stand out on the baggage claim belt.

 Free shipping & returns